bluwy/website/src/posts/2024-02-05-hot-module-replacement-is-easy/index.md

 While HMR is also a feature in other bundlers like Webpack and Parcel, in this blog we'll dig deeper into how it works in Vite specfically.
 Generally other bundlers should also work similarly.

+To preface, HMR is _not_ easy and certain topics may require some time to digest, but I hope to have piqued your interest!
 On this page, you'll learn:

 <!-- toc -->